MatthewBurke1995/MatthewBurke1995.github.io/docs/Unix Named Pipes.md

 ## Wrap up
-You can use named pipes as a very simple message queue on any unix distribution.
+You can use named pipes as a simple message queue on any unix distribution.